The State of Gun Violence in Charlottesville & Albemarle

 ACS 5 Year Summaries

-Because the data represents summaries from 2018-2022, the plots below do not show changes in poverty rates by individual year but are rather an average of the past 5 years.
-This information can still be used to estimate approximate poverty rates for 2023 and 2024, which haven’t been released in the ACS 5-Year Estimates yet.
+Because the data represents summaries from 2019-2023, the plots below do not show changes in poverty rates by individual year but are rather an average of the past 5 years.
+This information can still be used to estimate approximate poverty rates for 2024, which haven’t been released in the ACS 5-Year Estimates yet.

 Student Housing